JVPC0D3R/gpt-voice-assistant/README.md

 Welcome to GPT Voice Assistant, this software integrates features from <a href="https://github.com/huwprosser/carter-voice-assistant">carter-voice-assistant</a> and replaces Carter API with <a href="https://openai.com/blog/openai-api">OpenAI API</a>.
-Currently, the chat.py script provides speech interaction, but I will soon be adding written interaction as well!
+Currently, the chat.py script provides speech and text interaction.

 ## How it Works